-- Accommodation: We stayed at the charming Casa dos Lóios Boutique Guesthouse (Shiadu) for 198 € for 2 nights at the time of writing)
+- Where to Stay in Porto: We stayed at the charming Casa dos Lóios Boutique Guesthouse (Shiadu) for 198 € for 2 nights at the time of writing).

-Day 1 in Porto - Afternoon - Lunch, A Stroll on the Douro, and our final 'Port' of Call
+3 Days in Porto: Day 1 (Afternoon) - Lunch, A Stroll on the Douro, and our final 'Port' of Call

 - Menu do Dia: Grab an inexpensive two course lunch offered at many places throughout Porto.
 We chose Larica.
 We were treated to soup, a plate of pasta or rice with meat, and a glass of wine for less than 7.50 € per person.